Breeding deer for trophies and venison production

 Bloodlines in our breeding programme:

-We use bloodlines which have been successfully selected by hunters in nature for many years and which have consequently become famous because of the desirable genes they carry.
-Our master stags are direct descendants of several central European bloodlines, a Danish and an English one.
+We use exclusively bloodlines which have been successfully selected by hunters in nature for many years and which have consequently become famous because of the desirable genes they carry.
+Our master stags are direct descendants of several central European bloodlines, a Danish, a swedish and an English one.

 - Deer from the Schulte-Wrede park in former Eastern Germany;